aymenfurter/terraform-vnet-subnets-with-variables/README.md

-This repository demonstrates how to use variables with dynamic blocks in terraform to create subnets within a virtual network.
+How to create a VNET with a delegated subnet using terraform